 In the burgeoning genre of team-based online shooters, the grandfather of first person action has finally weighed in.
-“Enemy Territory: Quake Wars” is collaboration between id, the creators of seminal shooters “Doom” and “Quake,” and Splash Damage, the British mod-makers-turned-pro known for their work with id’s technology.
+“Enemy Territory: Quake Wars” is a collaboration between id, the creators of seminal shooters “Doom” and “Quake,” and Splash Damage, the British mod makers-turned-pro known for their work with id’s technology.
 The result is a series of battles that are lighting fast, easy-to-play, and darkly gorgeous.

 “Quake Wars,” which is available for the PC and in development for Playstation 3 and Xbox 360, is built for a minimum of down time.
 The typical player will die a lot, but he’ll never be more than a handful of seconds from getting back into the fight, thanks to careful pacing and clever travel tricks.
 Furthermore, the action is always and only focused on a single objective, which shifts across the map when the attackers prevail.
 This careful conflict management ensures everyone will be at loggerheads, clustered around the same objective rather than running about willy-nilly like in too many other team-based vidgames.

 Unfortunately, the objectives can get repetitive.
 Every map seems to involve rebuilding a bridge, hacking shield controls, and/or escorting a truck.

 Players choose a specific class, such as medic, soldier or engineer, and then each class is given context-specific indicators about the various things it can do.
 A yellow diamond constantly highlights the main objective, and a mission system makes it easy to perform supporting roles.
 At its best, “Quake Wars” is a finely honed symphony of destructive teamwork with enough persistence to be addictive; at its worst, it’s a bunch of people having a grand ol’ time just shooting at each other.